google/gmail-oauth2-tools/README.md

-Tools and sample code for authenticating to Google Mail with OAuth2.
+Sample code for connection to Gmail with XOAUTH2.
+See the documentation [here](https://github.com/google/gmail-oauth2-tools/wiki).

-The specification is available [here](https://developers.google.com/gmail/xoauth2_protocol).

-Instructions for using the sample code and libraries is available on the [wiki](https://github.com/google/gmail-oauth2-tools/wiki).

-The discussion forum is [google-mail-oauth2-tools@googlegroups.com](https://groups.google.com/group/google-mail-oauth2-tools).